 If you want to view past messages in a longer thread, you can use n and p to highlight messages in a thread just like you use j and k to highlight messages in the inbox.
 Pressing the n key higlights the next message, while p highlights the previous message, and you can expand a highlighted message by pressing the "o" key—again, just like in the inbox view.

-Select Messages with x
+Select Messages with x:

 If you want to check that message's box—so you can add a label, move it to a new folder, or whatever—just hit the x key on your keyboard.